sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 A), you want to deliberately ignore the other effects in the model (e.g., the main effect of Factor B).
 That is, you would pretend that the effect of all these other terms is zero, and then calculate what the η²-value would have been.
-Thit is actually pretty easy to calculate.
+This is actually pretty easy to calculate.
 All you have to do is remove the sum of squares associated with the other terms from the denominator.
 In other words, if you want the partial η² for the main effect of Factor A, the denominator is just the sum of the SS values for Factor A and the residuals